Architecture Overview¶

 Each component has a single, well-defined responsibility:

-- Tool: Provides external capabilities to robots
+- Tool: Provides external capabilities to robots (inherits from

 2. Composability¶